RedPitaya/Documentation/appsFeatures/examples/genRF-exm5.rst

 Code - MATLAB®
 **************

 The code is written in MATLAB.
-In the code we use SCPI commands and TCP client communication.
-Copy the code to MATLAB editor and press run.
+In the code, we use SCPI commands and TCP client communication.
+Copy the code from below into the MATLAB editor, save the project, and hit the "Run" button.

 .. code-block:: matlab

-    %% Define Red Pitaya as TCP/IP object clc
+    %% Define Red Pitaya as TCP client object clc
     clear all
     close all